HaloDot/Developer-Docs/readme/transaction-app2app-integration-guide.md

 > Note: This approach is useful for customers that have a single merchant account that can receive a transaction request.
 This is only available for tap intent transactions, not TT3 and deeplinking as of yet.

-1. Customer app makes a call to the customer backend to get an intent session token which will be used for all transactions.
+1. Customer app makes a call to the customer backend to get an intent session token which will be used for all transactions, if it has not already been fetched.
+This token has a min expiry of 1 hour and a max expiry of 12 hours.
 2. Customer app checks if the session token has not expired and then creates an intent to the Halo.Go/Halo.Link app with the transaction details:

 * unique transaction reference